CopperheadOS: Android Pie and beyond

-In March 2019, Copperhead released a version of CopperheadOS based on Android Pie (9), which had support for the Pixel, Pixel XL, Pixel 2 and Pixel 2 XL.
+The next release of CopperheadOS following Micay's departure was in March 2019; this version was based on Android Pie (9), and had support for the Pixel, Pixel XL, Pixel 2 and Pixel 2 XL.
 Pixel devices pre-installed with CopperheadOS could be purchased from Copperhead's website.
 This was followed in February 2020 with a version of CopperheadOS based on Android 10, available for the Pixel 2 and Pixel 2 XL.
 As of June 2020, CopperheadOS sources and installation files were no longer available for public download and could only be obtained from Copperhead's partner network.
 Copperhead cites "mass violation of Copperhead's non-Commercial licensing" as the reason for this change.

 Copperhead released a version of CopperheadOS based on Android 11 in November 2020.
 This was followed with a version based on Android 12 in February 2022.
 This version added support for the Pixel 4a, the Pixel 4a 5G, the Pixel 5, the Pixel 5a, and the Pixel 6.
+In February 2023, the project added support for Pixel 6a and Pixel 7 with the Android 13 update.